Towards Reinforcement Learning from Neural Feedback: Mapping fNIRS Signals to Agent Performance: Methodology

-In an environment with a \textit{continuous} action space (Robot Fetch and Place), sub-optimal and worst-case action selection was implemented differently.
-Sub-optimal actions altered the robot's goal, resulting in fluid, swift movements to the wrong goal state.
+In an environment with a \textit{continuous} action space (Robot Fetch and Place), suboptimal and worst-case action selection was implemented differently.
+Suboptimal actions altered the robot's goal, resulting in fluid, swift movements to the wrong goal state.
 Worst-case actions did not change the robot's goal, but added random variance to joint positions, resulting in unnatural, abrupt movements or dropping/throwing the block.

 The agent continued to navigate through various action-selection states until the end of the task.
 The neural data, learning task statistics, and timestamps were stored in a hash map and saved as a de-identified demonstration.